safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 <br>**1) Create Resources Folder**
-<br>The first step is to create a Resources folder to upload the data to.
+<br>The first step is to create a Resources folder to upload the data.
 Open the FME Server web interface and navigate to the Resources page.

 Browse to the Data folder and create a new subfolder called BuildingUpdates: